By: Heather Keys

 7. Blue Lagoon, Iceland

-Let’s now journey to the ethereal Blue Lagoon in Iceland.
-Known for its geothermal spa set in a dramatic lava field, the Blue Lagoon offers an unforgettable wellness adventure.
+Let’s now journey to the famous Blue Lagoon in Iceland.
+Known for its geothermal spa set in a dramatic lava field, the Blue Lagoon promises an unforgettable wellness adventure.
 Here’s what you can look forward to:

-- Geothermal Spa: Tucked away in a lava field on the Reykjanes Peninsula, the Blue Lagoon’s waters are heated naturally by the earth’s geothermal activity.
-Bathing in these mineral-rich waters is a unique experience, believed to nourish and rejuvenate the body and skin.
+• Geothermal Spa: Located in a lava field on the Reykjanes Peninsula, the Blue Lagoon’s waters are heated naturally by the earth’s geothermal activity.

-- Bathing Experience: The Blue Lagoon offers a serene and unique bathing experience.
-Soaking in its warm, mineral-laden waters leaves you feeling relaxed and your skin feeling soft.
+• Bathing Experience: The Blue Lagoon offers a serene and unique bathing experience with its warm, mineral-laden waters.

 8. Hakone, Japan

-- Traditional Ryokan Experience: Staying at a ryokan in Hakone isn’t just about lodging—it’s about immersing yourself in the traditional Japanese lifestyle.
-Ryokans offer comfortable rooms, exquisite Japanese cuisine, and access to private onsens.
+• Traditional Ryokan Experience: Staying at a ryokan in Hakone is a wonderful way to immerse yourself in the traditional Japanese lifestyle.
+Ryokans offer comfortable rooms, exquisite meals, and access to private onsens.

-Hakone’s natural beauty is awe-inspiring, from the calming waters of Lake Ashi (Ashinoko) to the towering Mount Fuji.
-Whether you’re sailing on Lake Ashi, visiting the mystical Hakone Shrine, or trekking the Hakone Circuit, you’ll be surrounded by breathtaking views.
-It’s the perfect way to reconnect with nature while indulging in wellness activities.
+Hakone’s natural beauty is a must-see, from the calming waters of Lake Ashi (Ashinoko) to the towering Mount Fuji.
+Whether you’re sailing on Lake Ashi, visiting the mystical Hakone Shrine, or trekking the Hakone Circuit, you’ll be surrounded by incredible views.

 9. Rotorua, New Zealand

-Let’s hop on over to Rotorua, an intriguing wellness haven on New Zealand’s North Island, known for its unique geothermal wonders.
+Let’s hop on over to Rotorua, a wellness haven on New Zealand’s North Island.
 Here’s why Rotorua deserves your attention:

-- Geothermal Wonders: Rotorua is a natural playground that bubbles, steams, and fizzes with mud pools, hot springs, and geysers.
-At spots like Wai-O-Tapu Thermal Wonderland and Whakarewarewa Thermal Village, you can marvel at erupting geysers and explore geothermal parks that showcase the Earth’s awesome power.
+• Geothermal Wonders: Rotorua is a natural playground that bubbles, steams, and fizzes with mud pools, hot springs, and geysers.
+At spots like Wai-O-Tapu Thermal Wonderland and Whakarewarewa Thermal Village, you can see erupting geysers and explore geothermal parks.

-- Hot Pools: Rotorua is loaded with hot pools, giving you plenty of choices to take a dip in mineral-rich waters.
+• Hot Pools: Rotorua is loaded with hot pools, giving you plenty of choices to enjoy mineral-rich waters.
 Places like Polynesian Spa and Hell’s Gate offer a variety of bathing experiences, from private pools to communal thermal experiences.
-Take a soak, let the mineral-infused waters do their magic, and walk out feeling refreshed.

-- Spa Treatments: Many of Rotorua’s spas harness the region’s geothermal resources for treatments.
+• Spa Treatments: Many of Rotorua’s spas harness the region’s geothermal resources for treatments.
 Try out therapies that use local geothermal mud, mineral-rich waters, and volcanic ash.
-Go ahead and pamper yourself with a mud wrap, a geothermal mud facial, or a thermal stone massage.

-With Rotorua’s geothermal wonders, healing hot springs, and tranquil surroundings, it’s the perfect spot for a wellness holiday, offering a unique blend of relaxation and adventure.
+With Rotorua’s geothermal wonders, healing hot springs, and tranquil surroundings, it’s the perfect spot for a wellness holiday, offering a great blend of relaxation and adventure.

 10. Pamukkale, Turkey

-Next, we’re jetting off to Pamukkale in southwestern Turkey.
-Known for its stunning natural beauty and healing thermal waters, Pamukkale is a wellness traveler’s dream.
-Here’s why you should consider Pamukkale for your wellness vacation:
+Next, we’re visiting Pamukkale in southwestern Turkey.
+Known for its natural beauty and healing thermal waters, Pamukkale is a wellness traveler’s dream.
+Here’s why you should consider Pamukkale for your spa vacation:

-- Travertine Terraces: Picture this—cascading thermal waters depositing calcium carbonate (bright white mineral) over thousands of years to form radiant, snowy terraces.
-That’s what you’ll find at Pamukkale, a place so beautiful it’s often called the Cotton Castle.
+• Travertine Terraces: Cascading thermal waters depositing calcium carbonate (bright white mineral) over thousands of years have formed radiant, snowy terraces in a place so beautiful that it’s referred to as Cotton Castle.

-- Thermal Waters: Pamukkale’s thermal waters are rich with minerals like calcium and magnesium, believed to have healing properties.
-Here, you can walk barefoot across terraces or soak in warm pools, creating a calming and rejuvenating experience.
+• Thermal Waters: Pamukkale’s thermal waters are rich with minerals like calcium and magnesium, believed to have healing properties.
+Here, you can walk barefoot across terraces or soak in warm pools.

-- Cleopatra’s Pool: Surrounded by ancient Roman ruins, you can relax in the mineral-rich waters, soaking up a sense of history along with wellness—rumor has it that Marc Anthony had the pools here built as a gift for Cleopatra.
+• Cleopatra’s Pool: Surrounded by ancient Roman ruins, you can relax in the mineral-rich waters here—rumor has it that Marc Anthony had the pools built as a gift for Cleopatra.

-With its extraordinary beauty, mineral-rich thermal waters, and a touch of history, Pamukkale is a truly unique wellness destination.
+With its extraordinary beauty, mineral-rich thermal waters, and a touch of history, Pamukkale is a must-visit wellness destination!

 Related: A Journey Through Turkey’s Cappadocia: Fairy Chimneys, Underground Cities & More